programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 In the following operation, you begin with some data processing before moving on to produce a visualisation.
 You are asking the data a two-part question:

--   First of all, you want to know the dispersion of the tweets over time.
+-   First of all, you want to know the dispersal of the tweets over time.
 -   Secondly, you want to know how many of these tweets contain a the hashtag "\#sesamestreet".